Board of Directors

 Lauren Bowne

-Through Lauren’s 10 years sitting on the Board of Directors of Sonoma County Farm Trails she has worked intimately with farming community to highlight the bounties of Sonoma County.
-She has been committed to Farm Trails through significant transitional periods and was the catalyst in developing the much-loved Artisan Tasting Lounge for the Gravenstein Apple Fair.
+Through Lauren’s 13 years sitting on the Board of Directors of Sonoma County Farm Trails she has worked intimately with farming community to highlight the bounties of Sonoma County.
+She has been committed to Farm Trails through significant transitional periods and is the catalyst in developing the much-loved Artisan Tasting Grove for the Gravenstein Apple Fair.

 Alexandra Fox